-- Provide an ORCID-branded button for collecting authenticated ORCID iDs - to create a consistent user experience and help associate the iD icon with a trusted process for contributors and reviewers
+- Use the green ORCID iD icon in the link/button to collect authenticated ORCID iDs to create a consistent user experience and help associate the iD icon with a trusted process for contributors and reviewers

 Researchers want to know that using their iD in your system has had some effect.
 The best way to signal that the collected iD is actually put to use is to display it with their publication or other contribution.
 This also helps familiarize all researchers with the ORCID iD icon so they recognize it and know to use their own iD in future.

 To qualify for the ORCID Display badge, in addition to the items under “COLLECT”, you need to:

 - Store and publicly display iDs to signal to your users that your system is plumbed to support their use of ORCID

 - Display the ORCID iD with the iD icon, following ORCID guidelines to create a consistent user experience and help associate the iD icon with a trusted process making assertions about an individual’s contributions

 - Use the ORCID member logo on any web pages that describe your system's connection to ORCID to demonstrate your support for ORCID